hanbin07/PDF-extracter/README.md

 # PDF-extracter

-This code gives function to extract partial pages.
+This code gives function to extract partial pages from pdf file.

 You have to install below python package.